RickofManc/fresh-casts/TESTING.md

 3. All elements retain integrity
 4. Fonts and images load
 5. Navigation is not impacted and nav-menu collapses as intended

-#### **Accessibility**

-The website has been thoroughly tested throughout all pages using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/).
-In general all pages performed well with 0 Errors identified.

-A general theme was identified as Alerts where 'Adjacent links go to the same URL.' was noted.
-An example of this is within the 'Sign Up' page where a link is offered within the text to navigate to the 'Sign In' page if you already have an account.
-As the Nav-Menu and Footer offer the same link an Alert was raised.
-Consideration was given and where deemed necessary, workable links have been removed to avoid additional navigation and repetition for keyboard and screen reader users.